anush47/Face-Recognition-Attendance-System/README.md

 ## Notes

-*   This application uses `opencv-python` for face detection and recognition.
+- This application uses `opencv-python` for face detection and recognition.
 The `LBPHFaceRecognizer` is used for recognition, which is simpler and less accurate than deep learning models.
 Performance and accuracy will depend on lighting, face angles, and the number of registered users.
-*   Attendance records are saved to `attendance_log.txt` in the project root directory in the format `Name - EmployeeID - YYYY-MM-DDTHH:MM:SS.000Z`.
+- Attendance records are saved to `attendance_log.txt` in the project root directory in the format `Name - EmployeeID - YYYY-MM-DDTHH:MM:SS.000Z`.
-*   The attendance report can be exported to a CSV file with `employee` (ID) and `time` (timestamp in `YYYY-MM-DDTHH:MM:SS.000Z`) columns.
+- The attendance report can be exported to a CSV file with `employee` (ID) and `time` (timestamp in `YYYY-MM-DDTHH:MM:SS.000Z`) columns.
+- This application was mainly developed using gemini-cli